Zephalon/ImageDownsampler/README.md

 ### Asynchronous

 Analysing an image can demand a lot of processing power depending on the size and number of samples.
-To avoid that your application is blocked you can provide a callback.
+To avoid that your whole application is blocked during analysis you can provide a callback.

 ```html
    var image = new Image();